cuinjune/Ofelia/README.md

 #### Linux
 * Open the Terminal and run the following command to build the project.
   <pre>cd OF/addons/ofxOfelia/Linux64External
-  make</pre>
+  make
+  sudo ./set_rpath.sh</pre>
-* Copy the binaries from `OF/addons/ofxOfelia/Linux64External/bin` into the externals directory.
+* Copy the binary and the `libs` folder from `OF/addons/ofxOfelia/Linux64External/bin` into the externals directory.

 #### Windows
 * Open `OF/addons/ofxOfelia/Win32External/ofelia.vcxproj` with Visual Studio and build the solution.